 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09"), which simplifies various aspects of the accounting for share-based payments, including accounting for income taxes, earnings per share, and forfeitures.
 ASU 2016-09 is effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods with early adoption permitted.
-The Company will adopt ASU 2016-09 for the quarter ended March 31, 2017.
-The Company is still currently evaluating the effects this ASU may have on its consolidated financial statements.
+The Company adopted ASU 2016-09 during the quarter ended March 31, 2017.
+As a result of adoption, the deferred tax assets associated with net operating losses increased by \$0.6 million.
+These amounts were offset by a corresponding increase in the valuation allowance.
+In addition, the Company has elected to recognize the effect of forfeitures in compensation cost when they occur rather than estimate forfeitures in advance.
+The Company will reverse any previously recognized compensation cost for an award in the period that the award is forfeited.
+The adoption had an immaterial impact on the condensed consolidated financial statements.